Legal Information Access Centre (LIAC)

 The Legal Information Access Centre (LIAC) is a specialist information service of the State Library of NSW.
 It provides access to information about the law for all members of the community in NSW.

-LIAC staff are available to assist with legal research from 10am to 5pm, Monday to Friday.
+LIAC specialist staff help clients to access the extensive legal resources of the State Library.
+Staff are available in the Legal Information Access Centre from 10am to 5pm, Monday to Friday.
 How to get to LIAC.

 LIAC publishes Hot Topics, a series of plain language booklets on recent developments in